nuxeo-sandbox/nuxeo-vertesia/README.md

 The integration between the Nuxeo Platform and Vertesia is meant to be as versatile as possible and leverages Nuxeo's automation framework.

 ### Run Execution
-The operation to execute a Composable Prompts interaction is `ComposablePrompts.ExecInteraction`
+The operation to execute a Vertesia interaction is `Vertesia.ExecInteraction`

 Parameters: